apache/druid/docs/api-reference/service-status-api.md

 <code class="getAPI">GET</code> `/status/health`

-Retrieves the health of the individual Druid service.
+Retrieves the online status of the individual Druid service.
+It is a simple health check to determine if the service is running and accessible.
 If online, it will always return a boolean `true` value, indicating that the service can receive API calls.
 This endpoint is suitable for automated health checks.

 To retrieve the service health of other services, query the individual port of each service.
 On a local configuration, refer to this [table](#common) for the port numbers.

+Additional checks for readiness should use the [Historical segment readiness](#get-segment-readiness) and [Broker query readiness](#get-broker-query-readiness) endpoints.

 #### Responses